mui/material-ui/docs/data/joy/components/snackbar/snackbar.md

 ### Custom Animation

 You can apply your custom animation, as demonstrated below, when opening and closing the snackbar.
-To ensure precise unmount timing, please provide the animationDuration, which we'll use to match the component's unmount animation accurately.
+To ensure precise unmount timing, please provide the `animationDuration` prop, which we'll use to match the component's unmount animation accurately.

 {{"demo": "CustomAnimatedSnackbar.js"}}